EvaMart/nuxt-playground/CONTRIBUTING.md

 ## 🧩 New components

+**Target audience**
-**Target audience**: developers who want to add a new component to the library, usually after creating a new component in `oeb-visualizations`.
+Developers who want to add a new component to the library, usually after creating a new component in `oeb-visualizations`.

-**How to add a new component to the site**:
+**How to add a new component to the site**
 The different components are showcased in the main page (`pages/index.vue`), in separate cards.
 To add a new card for a new library component, you need to:
 - Create a branch from `main` with the name of the new component.
 - Create the main content of the new card as a separate component in the `components` folder (let's call this the "content component").
 You put there whatever you consider necessary to showcase the new library component.